Arana Hills, Queensland: Education

 Pine Community School is a private primary (Prep-6) school for boys and girls at 123 Bunya Road (27.3874°S 152.9629°E).
 In 2018, the school had an enrolment of 94 students with 11 teachers (9 full-time equivalent) and 8 non-teaching staff (6 full-time equivalent).

 There are no government schools in Arana Hills.
 The nearest government primary schools are Grovely State School in neighbouring Keperra to the south-east, Ferny Hills State School in neighbouring Ferny Hills to the south-west, and Patricks Road State School also in neighbouring Ferny Hills to the west.
-The nearest secondary schools are Mitchelton State High School in Mitchelton to the south-east and Ferny Grove State High School in Ferny Grove to the south-west.
+The nearest government secondary schools are Mitchelton State High School in Mitchelton to the south-east and Ferny Grove State High School in Ferny Grove to the south-west.

 Amenities

 Arana Hills is served by several neighbourhood shopping villages as well as a commercial indoor shopping complex anchored by a Kmart and Coles supermarket which opened in 1978.

-The Moreton Bay Regional Council operates a Public Library in Arana Hills at 63 Cobbity Crescent, the library was opened in 1976.
+The Moreton Bay City Council operates a Public Library in Arana Hills at 63 Cobbity Crescent, opened in 1976.